saltzm/cgen/README.md

 }

 /**
- *  T is the type of the element we're storing, or the name of the
+ *  T is the type of the element we're storing
- *  class if we're storing objects as elements.
  */
-ArrayMetaclass.template = function(T, elements_are_objects = false) {
+ArrayMetaclass.template = function(T) {
   // The name of the class that will be generated from this template var ElementArray = ArrayMetaclass.instance_name(T)